syndicate196/checker/README.md

 Ultimate Card Checker

 STRIPE POWERED
-StripeCVV is the ultimate free tool for carders, now available on both Android and PC.
+StripeCVV is the ultimate free tool for card validation, now available on PC.
 Harnessing multiple Stripe gateways from various shops, it delivers real, valid credit card validation results in seconds.
-The best tool for on the go, while for PC version the checker offers a robust desktop experience for high-volume card checking
+The best tool for on the go, the checker offers a robust desktop experience for high-volume card checking

 🔒 Multi-Gateway Validation
 Uses multiple Stripe gateways from various shops for highly accurate, real-time CVV checks on both mobile and PC.